Battle of the Thames: Forces

 In his report to John Armstrong, the Secretary of War, Harrison wrote that he fielded 3,000 men on the day of the battle, but later amended that number to 2,500.
 His force consisted of a detachment of 120 regulars from the 27th U.S. Infantry, five brigades of Kentucky militia led by Major General Isaac Shelby, and the 1,000 men of Johnson's mounted infantry.
 Also with Harrison was an artillery detachment with two six-pounders, and 260 Indigenous warriors, although neither took part in the battle.
 All were eager to take revenge for Winchester's loss at Frenchtown on the River Raisin.

 Procter's men were mainly from the 41st Regiment, but there were also small detachments from the Royal Newfoundland Regiment, the 10th Royal Veteran's Battalion, the Canadian Light Dragoons, and the Royal Artillery.
 The veterans of the 1st Battalion of the 41st had been serving in Canada since 1803 and had suffered significant casualties at Frenchtown, Fort Meigs and Fort Stephenson.
 179 men who had been aboard Barclay's vessels had been lost at the Battle of Lake Erie.
 Although recently reinforced by soldiers of the 2nd Battalion, the men of the 41st had suffered from the lack of tents and blankets.
 Their uniforms were in tatters, and they had not had a proper meal for several days.

-Proctor had begun the retreat with 880 regulars, but only 450 were present at the battle.
+Procter had begun the retreat with 880 regulars, but only 450 were present at the battle.
 The sick and wounded with their attendants had been moved well to the rear as had most of the artillery.
 A significant number of men had been taken prisoner when Harrison overtook Procter's gunboats, bateaux and wagons on the morning of October 5.
-Two days earlier Proctor had lost 14 men when the detachment sent to destroy a bridge had been captured.
+Two days earlier Procter had lost 14 men when the detachment sent to destroy a bridge had been captured.
 Several men had also deserted.

 Only about 500 Indigenous warriors remained with Tecumseh.
 The largest contingents were from the Shawnee and Odawa, but members of the Ojibwe, Wyandot, Potowatomi and other tribes were also present.